Ball Vapes Explained: Why Desktop Ball Vaporizers Are Taking Over

 Learning Curve

-The temperature you set on a ball vape's controller isn't the temperature at your material — it's the temperature of the heater coil, and the actual air temperature at the bowl depends on ball material, ball quantity, airflow, and draw speed.
+The temperature you set on a ball vape's controller isn't the temperature at your material.
+It's the temperature of the heater coil, and the actual air temperature at the bowl depends on ball material, ball quantity, airflow, and draw speed.
 This is different from a device where you set 380F and know the chamber is at 380F.

 Safety Considerations